benwiggy/PDFsuite/README.md

 A few scripts take more complex arguments and so will work only as Unix **shell scripts**.
 They may need further work for other purposes.

 The Suite also includes some **Quartz Filters**, which can apply various transformations to PDF files, such as PDF/X-3 compliance or reduced file size.

+Apple already includes Automator actions that provide some (but not all) of these functions -- however, these scripts are faster and more easily configured for different uses than Apple's own actions!
+Also, they serve as useful algorithmic examples of how to use Apple's APIs, which may benefit programmers working in any language.

 ## Automator Services
 ***Add Blank Page (addpage.py)***